2020PB/police-brutality/reports/Oregon.md

 Footage shows federal officers rolling tear gas canisters into a crowd.
 Officers also fire less-lethal munitions, at least one of which strikes the filmer, a photographer.

-tags: journalist, protestor, shoot, projectile, tear-gas
+tags: journalist, protester, shoot, projectile, tear-gas

 id: or-portland-124